life is an invitation read

 Do I claim complete success?
 No. Do I want to put a percentage on my success?
 No. But this is what the best of me, what I do, who I am, when I am, at my better.

 Can I, by my thoughts, beliefs, and/ or actions, help bring about positive change?
 Can I improve my daily life, the lives of others, and/ or, possibly, Life itself?
-I believe I can.
-My experiences have shown me that I can.
-Given rise to the idea that perhaps we all can.
+I believe I can; my experiences have shown me that I can.
+They have also given rise to the idea that perhaps we all can.

-Thoughts and openness to trying something new-> modified beliefs-> how we act-> changes in our lives and that of those in our sphere.
+Thoughts and openness to trying something new-> modified beliefs-> how we act-> changes our lives and that of those in our sphere.*

 LyU essays are my attempts to tell you, the reader, about possible new routes for your life.
 Not, probably, the specifics of them; that is up to you.
 LyU tries to present ways of thinking for you which can open up your life.
 The belief system implicit in the essays: life can get/ can be better.
 Sometimes small tweaks make a big, positive difference.
 They all require allowing the possibility of better, and being willing to change, and changing.

 You do not have to enjoy, to in-joy, your life if you do not want to.
 I know people who do not.

 the most important thing 4 minute read

 Something in your life is the most important thing for you to do right now.
 What is it?

 One's attitude, one's mindset, can make the difference.
 Can make a positive difference not only in your life experience but also that of others around you.